RedDocMD/cork/README.md

 ### Inline evaluation

 With the `-e/--expr` flag, Cork accepts an expression to evaluate.
 The expression cannot be a set-directive.
 The expression is evaluated and the answer is printed in the default output radix.

+### Script evaluation

+With the `-f/--file` flag, Cork accepts the path of a file.
+This file will be executed as a script from top to bottom.
+Any command allowed in the REPL is allowed in the script.
+The script will print its outputs to `stdout` and its errors to `stderr`.

 ## Configuration